COLOMBIA PRACTICAL INFO

 To enter Colombia you need a valid passport.
 The passport’s expiry date must not be less than three months from the entry date.

-The tourist visa is issued at arrival and is valid for up to 60 days.
+The tourist visa is issued at arrival and is valid for up to 90 days.
 Once the visa has expired it is possible to renew it for a maximum of 180 days.
-The document is renewed at the Migración Colombia (address: Calle 100 No. 11 B -27, Bogotá).
+The document is renewed at the Migración Colombia.
+For our fellow Italian citizens, more info on the visa is available on the site of the Colombian Embassy in Italy: http://italia.embajada.gov.co/

 Currency formalities and taxes: upon arrival in the country it is mandatory to declare only sums exceeding the value of $10,000, by filling in a form issued by the DIAN customs authorities (Direcciòn de Impuestos y Aduanas Nacionales).

-Leaving the country all tourists must pay an “Impuesta de salida” (Exit tax) between 28 and 44 dollars (or the equivalent in local currency) depending on the length of your stay; tax fees are subject to frequent fluctuations, following the exchange rate Dollar/Euro-Colombian Peso.
+Upon leaving the country, all tourists must pay an “Impuesta de salida” (exit tax) of around US$37 (or the equivalent in local currency).
+The amount of the fee is subject to frequent fluctuations, in line with the Dollar/Euro-Colombian Peso exchange rate.

-If you are leaving by plane we recommend gretting to the airport well in advance of the departure time (at least 3 hours early) due to the meticulous customs and security checks.
+If you are leaving by plane we recommend getting to the airport well in advance of the departure time (at least 3 hours early) due to the meticulous customs and security checks.

 For the temporary import of vehicles the ATA “Carnet for Temporary Admission of Goods” (CPD) is required .
 For italian users more information on www.aci.it.